-Coreference coverage of the broadcast news portion is not yet complete.
+Adjudicated coreference coverage of the broadcast news portion is not complete.
 Because even single annotation data could be useful, it has been included in the release.
 There is an "adjudicated" flag in the DB record for each file, which can be used to separate out fully double-annotated and adjudicated files from those for which only single annotation is available.

-5.6 Name Annotation Notes
+4.6 Chinese Name Annotation Notes